 Not long before Pat died, he sent a card thanking me for a Christmas gift.
-The medication that he was taking caused his hands to shake, and it touched me that he still made time to write despite the difficulty.
-When composing Cousin Pat’s Letter, it seemed right that the piece should include an example of his handwriting, symbol of both his uniqueness and his suffering.
+The medication that he was taking caused his hands to shake, and it touched me that he had written by hand despite the difficulty.
+When composing Cousin Pat’s Letter, it seemed right for the piece to include an example of his handwriting, symbol of both his uniqueness and his suffering.

-Many years ago, Pat collected antique glass bottles, so I fashioned a bottle shape from some handmade paper to provide a stem for his collage’s flower.
+Pat used to collect antique glass bottles, so for his collage I fashioned a bottle shape from some handmade paper to provide a stem for a flower.
 Fragments of the thank-you letter became the petals.

 In addition to glass-collecting, Pat enjoyed writing haiku.
 From 2002 to 2003, he composed almost two hundred three-line poems about cars, artists, coins, baseball, rock bands, and the antics of animals he observed from his window.